MartinaDoku2001/robot-programming-project/README.md

 ### 4. Goal Display and Detection

 The program allows users to set a goal position on the map.
-The robot then navigates towards the goal, and the system detects when the robot successfully reaches it.
-This feature is essential for autonomous navigation and task completion.
+The robot then can be guided towards the goal, and the system detects when the robot successfully reaches it.

 ![Laser Scan Demo](assets/goal.gif)